mainwp/mainwp/readme.txt

 * Updated: Layout of the bulk extension installing process screen
 * Updated: Extensions sub-menu (removed the "MainWP" and "Extension" from menu items)
 * Updated: Individual site Require backup before upgrade setting
-* Removed: Unnecessary checks from the Sever Information page
+* Removed: Unnecessary checks from the Server Information page

 = 2.0.14 - 4-28-15 =
 * Added: OpenSSL Notification and the SSL Verify option for Extension site connection